Mariapalacio96/Stroke_Prediction/README.md

 We used the train_test_split function of sklearn to create training and testing data.
 We used the default settings for the function that uses 70% for the training set and 30% for the testing set.

 ### Machine Learning Model
 We chose to use supervised machine learning because our data has a discrete outcome.
 Whether or not a patient had a stroke given certain characteristics.
-The machine learning model that had the most success predicting stroke results was the random forest model.
-It made the correct prediction 75% of the time vs. all of the other models we tried which were correct (55% to 74%) of the time.
+The machine learning model that had the most success predicting stroke results was the naive random oversampling model.
+It made the correct prediction 76% of the time vs. all of the other models we tried which were correct (50% to 74%) of the time.

 ![]()
 ![]()